mzattera/v4j/docs/003/index.md

 In order to remove some noise, and noticing that in the vast majority of cases pages in a parchment share illustration type and language, I performed the clustering again, this time splitting the manuscript by parchment.
-Notice that parchments 29, 31, 32, 40 have been excluded as they contain Cosmological or Astronomical pages, which I know already do not cluster well.
+Notice that parchments 29, 31, 32, 40 have been excluded as they contain Cosmological or Astronomical pages, which we know already do not cluster well.

 The results are shown below (they are also available in [the TensorFlow projector](https://projector.tensorflow.org/?config=https://mzattera.github.io/v4j/003/data/projector_config_parchments.json));